Mixing Xanax, Klonopin, and Benzos with Other Drugs

 - Roughly 41% of alcoholics recurrently abuse benzos.

 When combining benzodiazepines with other drugs, it is vital to consider that the substances might interact in dangerous and unpredictable ways.
 If you or someone you love has fallen into the dangerous habit of mixing benzos with other drugs, reach out for help now.
-Please call 1-888-744-0789 to connect with a member of our rehabilitation support team who can provide information about recovery programs that provide comprehensive treatment for both substances.
+Please call 1-888-744-0789 Who Answers? to connect with a member of our rehabilitation support team who can provide information about recovery programs that provide comprehensive treatment for both substances.

 Concurrent substance abuse of benzodiazepines and other drugs often requires treatment that is tailored to the particular drug pairing.
 Because every drug interacts with benzos differently, and each user will have their own particular treatment needs, it is important to consider these key aspects when evaluating a program: